Geothermal Systems Analysis

 - Reactive transport modelling of mineral-water interactions in fractures, focusing on pressure solutions and coupled mechanical effects.

-Dr. Haibing Shao is jointly appointed by UFZ and Freiberg University of Mining and Technology (TU Freiberg) as Junior Professor of Geothermal System Analysis.
+Dr. Haibing Shao is staff scientist by UFZ and leading the work group Geothermal System Analysis.
 He got his Bachelor degree in 2005 from Tongji University in Shanghai, China.
 Supported by the IPSWat scholarship from German Ministry of Education and Research (BMBF), he continued his study in Germany and obtained his Master and PhD degree at Uni Tübingen (2007) and TU Dresden (2010) respectively.
 After graduation, he worked as a visiting researcher at the Lawrence Berkeley National Laboratory (LBNL) in the U.S. Thereafter, he started his career at the Helmholtz Centre for Environmental Research (UFZ).
 His research focuses on the numerical modeling of coupled physical processes in fractured and porous media.

 See staff webpage for further information.